Budget 2020: What do we know?

 Carbon tax

-Car owners could take a further hit from a carbon tax increase, expected to be increasing in the region of between €5 and €10 per tonne.
+Car-owners could take a further hit from a carbon tax increase, expected to be increasing between €5 and €10 per tonne.

 This isn’t particularly onerous, however.
 A €10 a tonne rise would add about €1.70 to a 60l petrol fill, €1.96 to a diesel fill, 26 cent to a 12.5kg bale of peat and €1.20 to a 40kg bag of coal.
 A rise of €5 to €7, which may be the landing zone, would cost even less.